zowe/zowe-install-packaging/containers/conformance.md

 - Zowe core component and extension images MUST be built, tested and released on their own cadence.
 - The component CI/CD pipeline MUST NOT rely on the Zowe level CI/CD pipeline and Zowe release schedule.
 - Zowe core component images must be tested.
 This includes starting the component and verifying the runtime container works as expected.
-- ???
-Testing in a Kubernetes/OpenShift environment with multiple instances is recommended.
 - It is recommended to build snapshot images before release.
 Zowe core components MUST publish snapshot images to the `zowe-docker-snapshot.jfrog.io` registry with proper [tags](#tag).
 - Zowe core component images MUST be released before Zowe is released.
-- Zowe core components MUST publish release images to the `zowe-docker-release.jfrog.io` registry.
+- Zowe core components MUST publish release images to both `zowe-docker-release.jfrog.io` and [Docker hub](https://hub.docker.com/) registry under `ompzowe/` prefix.
 - Release images MUST also update relevant major/minor version tags and the `latest` tag.
 For example, when a component releases a `1.2.3` image, the component CI/CD pipeline MUST also tag the image as `1.2`, `1` and `latest`.
 Update the `lts` tag when it is applicable.
 - Zowe core component release images MUST be signed by Zowe committer(s).